 Administration of justice: Our program is beneficial for graduates pursuing careers in law enforcement or corrections, including jobs as crime scene investigators, probation officers, FBI special agents, paralegals, criminal justice professors or police detectives.

-Health care administration and management: Our program complements a variety of business careers within the industry, including the management and coordination of health services in clinics, hospitals, nursing homes, assisted living centers and more.
+Healthcare administration: Our program complements a variety of business careers within the industry, including the management and coordination of health services in clinics, hospitals, nursing homes, assisted living centers and more.

 Nursing: In addition to the traditional hospital environment, our program benefits graduates working in community or complementary health, disaster response, domestic violence intervention, faith communities, family practices, the military, quality improvement, refugee camps, research, rural health and substance abuse intervention.